The Big 3 Routine

 Will this routine still give me abs?

-Yes.
-The abs are worked in the isometric contraction in every lift.
-Taking the squat as an example (as it’s the easiest to visualise) the abs, combined with the obliques and lower back, perform the function of keeping your torso rigid/tight so that your spine does not bear the load and/or tilt forward and snap you in half.
-Further reading from Mark Rippetoe.
+In these exercises the abs are worked in the isometric contraction in every lift.
+Taking the squat as an example (as it’s the easiest to visualise) the abs, combined with the obliques and lower back, perform the function of keeping your torso upright and rigid so that your spine does not bear the load and/or tilt forward and snap you in half.
+While the barbell lifts are not the most effective abdominal exercises, putting focus on that now would be to put the cart before the horse.

 Do I have to stick to those exercises above?

-Front Squats, The Overhead Press, Rack Pulls, Dips (weighted/assisted), Chin-ups, Row variations… basically any multi-joint/compound exercises that lend themselves well to incremental loading can be used with this routine.
+No. Front Squats, The Overhead Press, Rack Pulls, Chin-ups, Row variations… basically any multi-joint/compound exercises that lend themselves well to incremental loading can be used with this routine.

-Advice: If it’s tough to perform some of the exercises initially, just try working into them slowly, foam rolling, stretching and practicing.
+If it’s tough to perform some of the exercises initially, just try working into them slowly, foam rolling, stretching and practicing.
 It’s normal for it to be tough or a little weird initially.
-Assume you don’t have a mobility issue or imbalance first and practice, rather than falling suffering special flower syndrome that modern society loves.
+Assume you don’t have a mobility issue or imbalance first and practice, rather than suffering special snowflake syndrome that modern society loves.
 Note also the correct height to start the deadlift from.

 What is a good warm-up?